Graduate degrees: M.S.N.; D.N.P.; Ph.D. in nursing

 NURS:5007 Applied Epidemiology3 s.h.

-Basic principles and methods of epidemiology; application to field of nursing and nursing research; historical perspective of epidemiology, epidemiological models of health and disease, measures of disease occurrence and association, disease screening, causal inference, study design and application of epidemiological approaches to clinical practice, program planning and evaluation.
+Introduction to basic principles and methods of epidemiology and demonstration of applicability in field of nursing and nursing research; topics include historical perspectives of epidemiology, epidemiological models of health and disease, measures of disease occurrence and association, disease screening, causal inference, study design and application of epidemiological approaches to clinical practice, program planning and evaluation.

 NURS:5008 Foundations of Nursing Science I3 s.h.